From Anglesey to the shadow of the Severn Bridge, Wales is a nation criss-crossed with castles.

 There is no way of telling for sure how many castles have ever been built in Wales.

-Best estimates put the number of Norman castles alone around the 600 mark, with many hundreds of older structures, ranging from the Roman fort at Caerleon to native Welsh castles such as Dolwyddelan near Ffestiniog.
+Best estimates put the number of Anglo-Norman castles alone about the 600 mark, with many hundreds of older structures such as the Roman fort at Caerleon and native Welsh castles such as Dolwyddelan near Ffestiniog.

 Cadw, the historic monuments agency for Wales, currently manage just over 100 castles in various states of repair, with a small number in private hands.